madhavanrmiitm/second-innings-app/admin_web/docs/AUTHENTICATION_SETUP.md

 3. Complete Google sign-in
 4. Should redirect directly to dashboard

+### Test Mode Testing:

+1. Enable test mode in `.env` file
+2. Visit login page - should show test mode warning
+3. Select a test user from dropdown
+4. Click "Sign in as Test User"
+5. Should redirect to appropriate dashboard
+6. Test different roles and statuses

 ## 📝 Notes

 - YouTube URL validation for Interest Group Admin role